VSTO components to add Outlook 2007 Ribbon tabs,

 Office 2007 introduced a new Ribbon user interface.
 Microsoft states that the interface makes it easier and quicker for users to get the results they want.
 The developers extend this interface by using the XML markup that the add-in should return to the host through an appropriate COM interface.

-Add-in Express supports the Ribbon designer provided by VS 2008 for Office 2007 add-ins.
+Add-in Express supports the Ribbon designer provided by VS 2008 and VS 2010 for Office 2007 - 2010 add-ins.
 If you have such a designer in your add-in project, then any of the Add-in Express Ribbon controls below will not be considered when generating the markup.
-The Add-in Express Ribbon controls are useful when creating the Ribbon interface for an add-in targeting Office 2003; when such add-in is run in Office 2007, Add-in Express generates the XML markup automatically.
+The Add-in Express Ribbon controls are useful when creating the Ribbon interface for an add-in targeting Office 2003 and up; when such add-in is run in Office 2007 or 2010, Add-in Express generates the XML markup automatically.

-To allow further customization of its applications, Office 2007 provides custom task panes.
-Add-in Express supports task panes for Excel and Outlook by equipping the COM Add-in module with the TaskPanes property.
+Add-in Express supports native Office custom task panes by equipping the Add-in module with the TaskPanes property.
 Add a UserControl to your project, add an item to the TaskPanes collection, and set up the item by choosing the control in the ControlProgId property and filling in the Title property.
-Add your reaction to the TaskPaneXXX event series of the COM Add-in module and the DockPositionStateChange and VisibleStateChange events of the task pane.
-More about custom Outlook, Excel task panes.
+Add your reaction to the TaskPaneXXX event series of the Add-in module and the DockPositionStateChange and VisibleStateChange events of the task pane.

 Command bar components